Neural network initialization with nonlinear characteristics and information on hierarchical features: Background knowledge

-Fully connected neural networks are one of the simplest types of neural networks whose nodes are fully connected to the nodes in the next layer.
-For the fully connected neural networks, it is known that low-frequency components are learned preferentially in the initial layers of the networks.
-This characteristic is called \textit{spectral bias}; see, for example, \cite{Rahaman2019}.
+CNNs are widely used in image recognition tasks and are known to capture low-frequency components in the early-stage hidden layers and high-frequency components in the late-stage hidden layers, as written in Sect.~\ref{sec:introduction}.
+We refer to the property as hierarchical features.

-Here, we demonstrate the characteristic of the spectral bias with a simple neural network and a toy problem.
-We learn a one-dimensional function $f(x) = \sin(4 \pi x)$ with fully connected neural networks with three hidden layers.
+Here, we investigate whether fully connected neural networks also exhibit the hierarchical features.
+Note that the fully connected neural networks used here do not include any convolution layers.
+As a toy problem, we perform learning of a simple one-dimensional function $f(x) = \sin(4 \pi x)$ by fully connected neural networks with four hidden layers.
 The experimental setting is shown in Table~\ref{table_1}.

-To investigate the role of each hidden layer, we directly connect the final weight matrix $W_{L+1}$ to each hidden layer and visualize its output.
+To investigate the role of each hidden layer, we directly connect the final weight matrix $W_{L+1}$ to each hidden layer and visualize its output like using a deconvnet in CNNs.
+Thus, we define the output of each layer as

 Figure~\ref{fig:FCNN} depicts the results.
-The outputs of layer 4, i.e., the final outputs of the neural network, match the original function $f(x)$ well, confirming that the learning was successful.
+The outputs of layer 4, i.e., the final outputs of the neural network, closely match the original function $f(x)$, confirming that the learning was successful.
 We can see that the curves gradually become more complex in the order of layers 1, 2, and 3.
-Hence, the feature of low-frequency components is learned in the early stage of the network; this fact indicates that the fully connected neural network exhibits the property of spectral bias.
+Hence, the early-stage hidden layers of the network learn the feature of low-frequency components; this fact indicates that the fully connected neural network exhibits the property of the hierarchical features, similar to CNNs.